 Given the extent of National Parks (59%) and Nature Reserves (58%) burnt during the 2019-2020 fire season, with an estimated 3 billion animals killed, koala populations within NSW are projected to have been reduced by up to 70% and considered critically endangered.
-Further, the recent NSW Parliamentary inquiry into koalas and koala habitat in NSW found that without intervention, Koalas in NSW will become extinct before 2050, and;
+Further, the recent NSW Parliamentary inquiry into koalas and koala habitat in NSW found that without intervention, Koalas in NSW will become extinct before 2050, and:

-- Fragmentation and the loss of habitat poses the most serious threat to koala populations in NSW (Finding 4), and - Protecting koala habitat is hampered by the inconsistencies and disconnection between different planning instruments within the NSW planning system, and there is an urgent need to address this (Finding 14).
+- fragmentation and the loss of habitat poses the most serious threat to koala populations in NSW (Finding 4), and - protecting koala habitat is hampered by the inconsistencies and disconnection between different planning instruments within the NSW planning system, and there is an urgent need to address this (Finding 14).

-Within the 42 recommendations outlined in the Parliamentary report, funding and support to local councils to conserve koala habitat (3, 24, 29); including by identifying pockets of urban bushland to include in the State's protected area network, support the implementation of local koala conservation initiatives and conducting mapping required for comprehensive koala plans of management were identified.
+Within the 42 recommendations outlined in the Parliamentary report, funding and support to local councils to conserve koala habitat were identified and included: identifying pockets of urban bushland for inclusion into the State's protected area network, supporting the implementation of local koala conservation initiatives, and conducting mapping required for comprehensive koala plans of management.